shamsuddeen0/The-Explorer/reconn/Rules_of_engagement.md

 **"Loud scanners get blocked.
 Quiet scanners get shells."**

 When I first started, I used to run `nmap -A -T4` on everything.
-In a real environment (Red Teaming) or a protected lab, this gets me banned in seconds.
+In a real environment (Red Teaming) or a protected lab, this will get you banned in seconds.

-Here are the techniques I use when I need to be "Ninja Mode."
+Here are the techniques you can  use when you need to be "Ninja Mode."

 ---